Conflict Resolution and the GEF

 The CRC received a complaint document in March 2019 from Aret Kokin Nu Laplaz (AKNL) civil society coalition in the Republic of Mauritius.
 The complaint alleges that authorizations being granted to developers are destroying the last environmentally sensitive areas (ESAs) in the country.
 It further alleges, inter alia, that the GEF-funded project Mainstreaming Biodiversity into the Management of the Coastal Zone in the Republic of Mauritius, implemented by UNDP, is tantamount to greenwashing and will be a total waste of money if the government does not freeze all current EIO licenses and building permits for major developments on the coast.
 The CRC conveyed the complaint and concerns to UNDP management, and facilitated contact between the complainants and the UNDP Grievance and Accountability System for further review and action.

 Subsequently, the complainant formally submitted their complaint to both parts of the UNDP accountability and grievance mechanism, the Social and Environmental Compliance Unit (SECU) and the Conflict Resolution Mechanism (CRM).
 UNDP notified the CRC that on June 10, 2019, SECU determined the complaint to be Eligible for a SECU Compliance Review.
-A link to this determination and related information is here.
+A field investigation was conducted in August 2019.
+A link to the SECU eligibility determination and related information is here.
 The parties will keep the CRC posted on further development and actions.

 The CRC received an initial communication on this matter in July from a coalition of civil society organizations working with indigenous communities with the aim to protect forests and biodiversity along with the rights of indigenous peoples.
 The coalition expressed serious concern about the potential impacts of the project on the lives of the affected indigenous communities and indicated that they wanted to submit a formal complaint.
 The coalition also had been in contact with the Agency implementing the project.

-In December 2018, the Agency mechanism informed the CRC that it has determined that the case is eligible for compliance review, and that they expect to conduct the field mission part of the investigation in the 1st or 2nd quarter of 2019.
+In December 2018, the Agency mechanism informed the CRC that it determined that the case is eligible for compliance review.
 In addition, the mechanism informed the CRC that the project has been suspended owing to an absence of trust between the project management and the indigenous people, as further indicated in documentation relevant to its review process.
+A field investigation has been conducted and the compliance review is in its evidence gathering/fieldwork phase.
 The Agency will continue to keep the CRC updated on status.

 The CRC received a complaint from a person who indicated a suspicion of impropriety or possible corruption in a call for bids from an NGO to provide scientific research support to a GEF-supported project on biodiversity and landscape protection in Madagascar.
 The person alleged that a call for bids had been made with a promise to post the Terms of Reference on a specific website, but the posting did not occur and the deadline was very near.
 The facts and situation led to a suspicion that fair procedures were not being followed.